History of the Captain’s House Inn

 Dave McMaster – a retired Navy Commander and ex-corporate CEO – and Jan, his English wife, took ownership of the inn in 1993.
 They converted the dormitory into what is now the luxurious “Stables” building in 1997, and equipped all of the rooms with fireplaces and TV/VCR combinations and seven of the rooms with whirlpools.
 The McMasters continued to improve the inn, maintaining its AAA Four-Diamond status throughout their 13-year tenure.

-Jill and James Meyer have owned the inn since 2006 and continue to make the Captain’s House Inn one of the premier bed and breakfasts on the East Coast.
+Jill and James Meyer owned the inn from 2006 to 2019 and continued to make the Captain’s House Inn one of the premier bed and breakfasts on the East Coast.
 The grounds are a delight with English gardens, a large herb garden, several fountains and patios, and plenty of outdoor seating with comfortable Adirondack chairs.
-Guests can enjoy a swim and a poolside lunch at the outdoor heated pool, or work off those calories in the fitness center.
 The Captain’s House Inn is the perfect place for a romantic getaway or peaceful retreat.